 Priority Action Summary Status Implement the existing Open Space Strategy to improve the quality of parks, reserves and playgrounds Council officers continue to implement the existing Open Space Strategy.
 In addition to this the revised strategy is being developed with briefings to the Executive team and Councillors on the Open Space Strategy Discussion paper occurring in early 2019.
-The Playground Strategy Action Plan's upgrade and renewal program has seen community consultation and final designs being completed for two local playgrounds - Amersham Reserve, Springvale and Markham Court, Keysborough, and the neighbourhood level playground - Coomoora Reserve, Springvale South.
+The Playground Strategy Action Plan's upgrade and renewal program has seen community consultation and final designs being completed for two local playgrounds.
+Amersham Reserve, Springvale and Markham Court, Keysborough, and the neighbourhood level playground - Coomoora Reserve, Springvale South.
 Improvements to these parks with new landscaping and picnic and gathering spaces will also be part of the improvements to these parks.
 These three playgrounds will commence construction in early 2019.
-The community community playground at Tatterson Park's 'World of Insects' has commenced with consultation closing on 4 January 2019.
-Implement the master plan for Dandenong Park The Dandenong Park master plan continues to be implemented including the new toilet block which is currently under construction.
-The construction of the north area precinct, which includes the new picnic and bbq area, the Stan Prior stage, multi purpose court and activity area, and associated landscape works will commence in early 2019.
+The community consultation that will inform the design for the district playground at Tatterson Park's 'World of Insects' has commenced with consultation closing on 4 January 2019. • Implement the master plan for Dandenong Park The Dandenong Park master plan continues to be implemented including the new toilet block which is currently under construction.
+The construction of the north area precinct, which includes the new picnic and bbg area, the Stan Prior stage, multi purpose court and activity area, and associated landscape works will commence in early 2019.

 Design is delayed due to VicRoads approvals and sub consultant design resolution.
 Stage 1 tender documents are to be issued in February 2019 with construction planned to commence in June 2019 and the completion of stage 1 in early 2020.

-The tender has been awarded for roof repairs with works to commence in early 2019.
-An advocacy campaign has commenced to seek funding support for the full build.
-Implement staged delivery of the Springvale Boulevard project Commence the redevelopment of the Masonic Hall Art Gallery Revitalised activity centres Deliver a collaborative approach to creating, enhancing and managing great people focused places that respond to and respect the unique qualities of the activity centres
+Implement staged delivery of the Springvale Boulevard project creating, enhancing and managing great people focused places that respond to and respect the unique qualities of the activity centres